nus-cs2103-AY2425S1/ip/docs/README.md

 ## Introduction

 **Schedulo** is a simple yet powerful task management application that helps you keep track of your to-dos, deadlines, and events.
-It offers an intuitive command-line interface where you can manage your tasks efficiently.
+It offers an intuitive gui interface where you can manage your tasks efficiently.
 Schedulo allows you to add, delete, find, and list tasks, making it easier to stay organized and focused.

 ## Features